DropD/alps_heisenberg_tinyvec/report/howto.md

 Fortunately the lattice class has special neighbor iterators for this.

 ### The measure() function
-In this example we target quantities will be energy, magnetic susceptibility and the spin pair correlation function.
+In this example the target quantities will be energy, magnetic susceptibility and the spin pair correlation function.
 In order to keep simulation time as low possible we record only measurements necessary to calculate our target quantities in a later analysis step.

 We record the magnetization as well as it's squared value because magnetic susceptibility can be defined as chi = V / T * ( < m^2 > - < m >^2 ),
-where V is the volume, T is the temperature, m stands for magnetization and < . > stands for averaging with respect to time.
+where V is the volume, T is the temperature, m stands for magnetization and < . > stands for averaging over MC samples.

 It's good to know also that ALPS not only keeps a time series for every quantity we measure but will also save the average and error over time.